paulferri2407/comp0034_week8/activities/1_flask_login.md

 1. Configure the application to use Flask-Login
 2. Add the required helper functions from UserMixin to the User class
 3. Add the required user loader function to the auth routes
-3. Add the required helper functions to manage safe redirects to the auth routes
+4. Add the required helper functions to manage safe redirects to the auth routes
-4. Add custom feedback for unauthorised access to pages
+5. Add custom feedback for unauthorised access to pages
-5. Add/update the routes for login and logout to the auth routes
+6. Add/update the routes for login and logout to the auth routes
-6. Add login/logout to the navbar
+7. Add login/logout to the navbar
-7. Require a user to be logged in to access the community pages
 8. Modify the homepage to check if a user is logged in
 9. Try it!